AjobsTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one.
+a script to list all files with hiddens ones with currentdirectory and the parent of the working dire and the /boot directory in long format.